Skip to main content

 If your manifest uses __MSG_extension_description__, ensure the default locale file contains extension_description:

-If the default locale does not define the key, build/validation diagnostics surface the mismatch.
+If the default locale does not define the key, Extension.js surfaces a diagnostic explaining the mismatch.

 Best practices